-Occasionally, a visitor to William and Mary will be talking to one of us and suddenly ask us a question.
-"What's the story," they want to know, "with these secret societies here at the College."
+Occasionally, a visitor to William & Mary will be talking to one of us and suddenly ask us a question.
+"What's the story," they want to know, "with these secret societies here at the university."

-Currently, there are at least three secret societies at the College, possibly more.
+Currently, there are at least three secret societies at W&M, possibly more.
 The most well known is the Bishop James Madison Society, which some say is associated with Yale's Skull and Bones in some way.
-Founded in 1812, the group takes its name from the eighth president of William and Mary and a cousin of U.S. President James Madison.
+Founded in 1812, the group takes its name from the eighth president of William & Mary and a cousin of U.S. President James Madison.

 Just because they're secret, doesn't mean these groups are completely invisible.
 The Bishop James Madison Society for instance, sponsors Last Lecture near the end of each academic year.
 Last Lecture is a final academic address by a retiring professor or other honored member of the campus community.

 There also is evidence of a group called the Society of Sevens and another, all female, called the Alphas.
 You may (or may not) hear about the 13s, too.